vasyl83/tutorials/01.basics/02.router/01.router/02.iptv/docs.md

 add add-default-route=no dhcp-options=hostname,clientid disabled=no \
     interface=iptv use-peer-ntp=no
 ```
-Add needed firewall and nat rules (make sure that they are placed correctly, especyally if you used my firewall rules, input and forward chains should always be before all the drop rules)
+Add needed firewall and nat rules (make sure that they are placed correctly, input and forward chains should always be before all the drop rules)
 ```
 /ip firewall filter
 add chain=input comment="IPTV traffic input" in-interface=iptv protocol=udp \